chenxuan520/termtask.vim/README.md

 - key is the bound shortcut key map

-- quickfix is whether to use quickfix as output, default is 0, 1 requires [asyncrun](https://github.com/skywind3000/asyncrun.vim)

 - pre_script/end_script is the vimscript script that needs to be executed before and after the task is executed